Skip to main content

 EOF

-This assumes that token is a variable referencing a Strongbox secret, just like the url variable in the initial example.
+This example assumes that token is a variable referencing a Strongbox secret, just like the url variable in the initial example.
 Headers can of course also contain simple constant values, and you are free to add as many as you like, such as Content-Type, User-Agent, etc.

 JSON Pointer variables